 A Deep Cat-Dog Classifier

 Using artificial neural networks to build our classifier allows us to process raw images instead of engineered features.
 In our case, we feed the raw pixels of an image (i.e. its numeric representation: RGB-value) into the input layer.
 Neurons of the first layer typically respond to simple shapes such as edges or straight lines.
 These features are then used to detect more complex structures within the higher layers of the network.
-As you can see here, there might be neurons that respond to a dogs snout, a cats tail or a dogs chest.
+There might be neurons that respond to a dogs snout, a cats tail or a dogs chest.
 In the top layer of the network, activations of higher level neurons are combined in order to predict the most likely class of the image.

 Let’s compare this to what we have learned about ML in general.
 Shallow ML models learn to make predictions based on a set of features that obtained by an additional pre-processing step.
 In contrast, deep neural networks do also learn to capture characteristics of the data that are important to solve a task.